 Can I use dried ginger instead of fresh?

-Yes, ½ teaspoon of dried ginger will replace the fresh grated ginger just fine.
+Yes, ½ teaspoon of dried ginger will replace the freshly grated ginger just fine.

-- You can make this recipe your own dish by using your favorite vegetables, or whatever veggies you have on hand that need to be used up!
+- You can make this veg korma recipe your own dish by using your favorite vegetables, or whatever veggies you have on hand that need to be used up!

 - You may notice that this recipe requires a lot of sauteing.
 The reason for this method is because this is how all of the flavors are pulled through and allows them to deepen and grow more complex.
 It’s worth it, trust me!